jeffball55/ctf_writeups/boston_key_party_2017/barewithme/README.md

-The barewithme challenge was the 750 point pwnable.
+The barewithme challenge was a 750 point pwnable in Boston Key Party's CTF.
 While not exceptionally hard at any one step, there was a fair amount of work to this challenge.

 ## Challenge Description